TheZedxD/HyprRice/README.md

 - Animations disabled for snappy performance
 - Small inner gaps for tiling and a minimal top gap for Waybar
 - Waybar for system status and Wofi as application launcher
-- Waybar modules show tooltips and launch pulsemixer, NetworkManager, terminal calendar, and power settings when clicked
+- Waybar modules show tooltips and launch pulsemixer, NetworkManager, terminal calendar, wlogout power menu, and power settings when clicked
 - Autostarts Waybar along with a polkit agent, NetworkManager, Bluetooth, power and notification applets
 - Solid black wallpaper via swaybg